-High-Volume Recruiting Automation for HR
+High-Volume Recruiting Automation Interview

 Hey, it’s Steven Rothberg with College Recruiter here for another session of the High Volume Hiring podcast.
 My guest today is a good friend of mine Jonathan Duarte is the Founder and CEO of GoHire.